marbarrantescepas/MS-preprocessing/README.md

 We welcome contributions to this GitHub repository.
 If you'd like to contribute, you can either open an issue to share your suggestions, and we'll review them, or submit a pull request directly.
 Thank you for your support!

 ## Citation
-Barrantes-Cepas M., Noteboom S., Jelgerhuis J., Fuchs T., Koubiyr I., Schoonheim M.M.
+Barrantes-Cepas M., Noteboom S., van Nederpelt D.R., Barkhof F., Steenwijk M.D., Jelgerhuis J., Fuchs T., Koubiyr I., Schoonheim M.M.
 (2025).
 Structural MRI pipeline for Multiple Sclerosis.
 GitHub. https://github.com/marbarrantescepas/MS-preprocessing<br/>

 ### Software used:
 - **FSL**: M. Jenkinson, C.F.
 Beckmann, T.E.
 Behrens, M.W.
 Woolrich, S.M.
 Smith.
 FSL.
 NeuroImage, 62:782-90, 2012